Escroco Emerald Price Hits $0.0000 on Exchanges (ESCE)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 Escroco Emerald’s total supply is 1,000,000,000 tokens.
+Escroco Emerald’s official website is escrocotoken.com.
 Escroco Emerald’s official Twitter account is @escrocotoken.
-Escroco Emerald’s official message board is medium.com/@escetoken.
-Escroco Emerald’s official website is escrocotoken.com.
+The official message board for Escroco Emerald is medium.com/@escetoken.

-It is usually not presently possible to buy alternative cryptocurrencies such as Escroco Emerald directly using U.S. dollars.
-Investors seeking to trade Escroco Emerald should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Escroco Emerald using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Escroco Emerald directly using US dollars.
+Investors seeking to acquire Escroco Emerald should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Escroco Emerald using one of the exchanges listed above.

 Receive News & Updates for Escroco Emerald Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Escroco Emerald and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.